 - Star Wars: Galaxy’s Edge

-Opened in 1998 at around 500 acres, Animal Kingdom is the largest of the all the Disney Parks and features the most unique design of all the theme parks.
+Opening in 1998 at around 500 acres, Animal Kingdom is the largest of the all the Disney Parks and features the most unique design.
 While it is not a traditional zoo, this park does feature numerous animal exhibits alongside rollercoasters and full musical productions.

 Animal Kingdom is currently divided into seven main areas: